Boluwatito10/my-project-/README.md

-# my-project-
+# About my project on Github
-This is my first project on Github
+Analyzing NYC Citibike Trips Using Bigquery, Excel, and powerbi to give clarity and coherence in presenting findings and insights